A. Holtzmann & Cie.

 The ‘A. Holtzmann & Cie.’ was once one of the largest German paper manufacturer.
 This is its old plant in a valley of the Black Forrest.

-In the heyday of the work of more than 300 people are employed there.
-However in 2007 the paper mill was closed down due to a lack of profit.
+In the heyday of the factory, more than 300 people are employed there.
+However, in 2007 the paper mill was closed down due to a lack of profit.
 The long and successful era of paper production in the valley is over.
-As a result approximately 120 employees became jobless, many of them worked here for decades.
+As a result, approximately 120 employees became jobless, many of them worked here for decades.
 These photos are taken in 2013.
 Follow this link for more abandoned paper factories.